chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sets the language to connect with the iChen® 4.0 Server (see [this document](https://github.com/chenhsong/OpenProtocol/blob/master/doc/enums.md#languages) for a full list).
+Sets the language to connect with the iChen® Server 4 instance (see [this document](https://github.com/chenhsong/OpenProtocol/blob/master/doc/enums.md#languages) for a full list).

 Typically this should be the language currently showing on the UI of the controller,